manticoresoftware/manticoresearch/manual/Node_info_and_management/Node_status.md

 <!-- example show status -->

-`SHOW STATUS` is an SQL statement that displays a number of useful performance counters.
-IO and CPU counters will only be available if searchd was started with `--iostats` and `--cpustats` switches respectively (or they were enabled via `SET GLOBAL iostats/cpustats=1`).
+`SHOW STATUS` is an SQL statement that presents various helpful performance counters.
+IO and CPU counters will only be available if `searchd` was started with the `--iostats` and `--cpustats` switches, respectively (or if they were enabled via `SET GLOBAL iostats/cpustats=1`).

 <!-- intro -->
 ##### SQL: